tylercollier-devmtn/rubrics/personal_project.md

 You should practice presenting.
 Don't wing it.

 You should present from the context of being a student at a bootcamp, as opposed to e.g. a solely business presentation or only a code presentation.
 Start off by mentioning the big picture of your idea.
 Keep this concise, although if there is background info, like a story to tell, that's fine.
-The show the product you built (for most, that's a website), demonstrating its features.
+Then show the product you built (for most, that's a website), demonstrating its features.
 Transition to showing interesting/challenging code.
 You may take questions if you want, but it all counts toward your presentation time.

 The idea is to get you in the practice of showing off your talents, and being able to communicate technical info, such as code.